zelalem3/web-development/README.md

 # web-development
-A repository for a web development course
+A repository for a web development course by Angela Yu